inhahe/scribbles3/README.md

 ![1624688246864199680](https://github.com/inhahe/scribbles3/assets/61786/b960cde4-002e-4253-bb45-e34b2da05822)

-I used to draw designs like what this makes, on paper, a long time ago, and for many years I wanted to create it progammatically, but I just couldn't quite figure out how I could do it.
+I used to draw designs like what this makes (the first pic), on paper, a long time ago, and for many years I wanted to create it progammatically, but I just couldn't quite figure out how I could do it.
 But recently I started thinking about it again and coding, and I had a couple of realizations that made it possible.

 This program runs on both Linux and Windows.